Parties to Crime Lecture

 Summary offences

-Section 44 of the Magistrates Court Act 1980 provides:
+Section 44 of the Magistrates’ Courts Act 1980 provides:

 (1) A person who aids, abets, counsels or procures the commission by another person of a summary offence shall be guilty of the like offence and may be tried (whether or not he is charged as a principal) either by a court having jurisdiction to try that other person or by a court having by virtue of his own offence jurisdiction to try him.

 The imposition of secondary liability is very useful to the prosecution in cases of gang crime where the question of “who did it?” is not always easy to establish.
-For example, in a mass attack it is not always possible to establish who in the group dealt blows to the victim, let alone who dealt the final blow.
-Under the above provisions it is possible for all members of the group to be treated as equally liable for the offence.
-This has given rise to notable prosecutions over the years, including those of the offenders in the Stephen Lawrence murder, David Norris and Gary Dobson who were both convicted for the racially motivated stabbing carried out by their gang.
+For example, in a mass attack it is not always possible to establish who in the group dealt blows to the victim, let alone who dealt the fatal blow.
+Under the above provisions, it is possible for all members of the group to be treated as equally liable for the offence.
+This has given rise to notable prosecutions over the years, including those of David Norris and Gary Dobson, who were both convicted for the racially motivated murder of Stephen Lawrence, carried out by their gang.

 The case of Craig and Bentley is a famous and tragic example of the secondary parties provisions in operation.
 The two defendants broke into a Croydon warehouse.
-Craig was armed with a pistol, ammunition and a knife and Bentley had a knife.
-Bentley was said to suffer from severe learning difficulties and didn’t really understand what was happening.
-Police were called to the scene and an armed stand-off took place with Craig pointing the pistol at one of the policeman, a PC Sidney Miles.
+Craig was armed with a pistol, ammunition and a knife, and Bentley had a knife.
+Bentley was said to suffer from severe learning difficulties and did not really understand what was happening.
+Police were called to the scene and an armed stand-off took place, with Craig pointing the pistol at one of the policemen, PC Sidney Miles.
 Bentley shouted over to Craig “let him have it” and Craig accordingly shot PC Miles, killing him.
-Both men were convicted for the murder, Bentley as an accomplice for telling Craig to shoot the policeman.
-Craig was underage and was incarcerated for the offence, but Bentley was an adult and was hanged for his part in the crime.
-It was contended however by Bentley that when he shouted “let him have it” he was actually telling Craig to give up the weapon and surrender it to the police, not to shoot them.
-He was given a post humorous pardon on this basis, but the legal principle as to liability for secondary parties remains to this day.
+Both men were convicted of murder, Bentley as an accomplice for telling Craig to shoot the policeman.
+Craig was under 18 and was sentenced to detention, but Bentley was an adult and was hanged for his part in the crime.
+It was contended by Bentley that when he shouted “let him have it” he was actually telling Craig to give up the weapon and surrender it to the police, not to shoot them.
+He was given a posthumous royal pardon in 1993, and his conviction was subsequently quashed by the Court of Appeal in 1998 (R v Derek William Bentley (Deceased) [2001] 1 Cr App R 21), but the legal principle as to liability for secondary parties remains.

 The defendant was accused of the murder of his wife.
-There was definitive evidence that he had either killed her himself or employed a killer to carry out the act for him but it was not certain as to which.
-This was irrelevant as applying the provision correctly, it was unnecessary to distinguish the exact nature of his involvement as long as it was established that he was involved to a certain extent.
+There was definitive evidence that he had either killed her himself or employed a killer to carry out the act for him, but it was not certain which.
+This was irrelevant: applying the provision correctly, it was unnecessary to distinguish the exact nature of his involvement as long as it was established that he was involved to a certain extent.
 The defendant was accordingly convicted.

-The two provisions set out in relation to the secondary party liability are very similar so for the purposes of understanding the principles behind them the focus will be on the s.8 provision.
+The two provisions set out in relation to secondary party liability are very similar, so for the purposes of understanding the principles behind them, the focus will be on the s.8 provision.

 5.1.1 An offence